danmacnish/cartoonify/README.md

 You point, and shoot - and out pops a cartoon; the camera's best interpretation of what it saw.
 The camera is a mash up of a neural network for object recognition, the google quickdraw dataset, a thermal printer, and a raspberry pi.

+If you'd like to try it out for yourself, [the good folks at Kapwing have created an online version!](https://www.kapwing.com/cartoonify)

 ![photo](../master/photos/raspi-camera-cartoons.jpg)

 The software can run both on a desktop environment (OSX, Linux) such as a laptop, or an embedded environment on a raspberry pi.

 ### Desktop installation (only tested on OSX and linux)